-Your doctor will also ask about any medications you are taking, particularly aspirin and ibuprofen (Advil, Motrin IB, others), which may increase your risk of microscopic colitis.
+Your doctor will also ask about any medications you are taking — particularly aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), proton pump inhibitors, and selective serotonin reuptake inhibitors (SSRIs) — which may increase your risk of microscopic colitis.

-A definite diagnosis of microscopic colitis requires a colon tissue sample (biopsy) obtained during a colonoscopy or flexible sigmoidoscopy.
-Both these tests use a long, thin tube with a camera on the end and an attached tissue-sampling device to examine the inside of your colon and remove a sample of tissue.
+Because intestinal issues often appear normal in microscopic colitis, a definite diagnosis of microscopic colitis requires a colon tissue sample (biopsy) obtained during a colonoscopy or flexible sigmoidoscopy.
 In both subtypes of microscopic colitis, cells in colon tissue have a distinct appearance under the microscope, so the diagnosis is definite.

 - Stool sample analysis to help rule out infection as the cause of persistent diarrhea.

 - Blood test to look for signs of anemia or infection.